Big 8 Beverages

 Big 8 Beverages is a soft drinks company based in the town of Stellarton, near New Glasgow, Nova Scotia, Canada.
-Established in 1986 and owned by the Sobeys chain of supermarkets, which is also headquartered in Stellarton, the company produces fizzy soda drinks of a wide range of flavours, and also bottles spring and distilled water.
+Established in 1930 and owned by the Sobeys chain of supermarkets since 1986, the company produces fizzy soda drinks of a wide range of flavours, and also bottles spring and distilled water.

 History

 The Big 8 brand name was created in the 1930s by Fenton and Day Beverages, and is now owned by Sobeys.
 Created in the 1930s by Fred Day and his brother-in-law George Fenton.
 They named their cola Big 8 after the eight-cent price for a bottle roughly a litre in size.
 Coca-Cola wanted to purchase Fenton and Day in 1946, but wouldn't pay what the owners thought the company was worth.
 Three months later 7-Up Maritimes offered the right price, founders Fenton and Day sold and retired.
-The Big 8 name stayed idle until Maritime Beverages, under which 7-Up is sold, gave the label to Sobeys free of charge in 1986.
+The Big 8 name stayed idle until Maritime Beverages, the 7-Up distributor for the Maritime provinces, gave the label and trademark to Sobeys free of charge in 1986.